 Increased Value for Patients, Improved Lifestyle for Doctors

-After a three-month pilot program, Bottleneck Medical Virtual Services now opens her doors to more podiatrists who want to improve their quality of life by hiring a virtual assistant.
+After a three-month pilot program, Bottleneck Medical Distant Services now opens her doors to more podiatrists who want to improve their quality of life by hiring a distant assistant.

 "I want him and everybody else to take those two, three hours back and spend it with their families and not be burdened with all the glorified secretary work that each of us has to do," says Dr. David Laurino, company co-founder.

-Dr. Laurino has been in practice for nineteen (19) years and is not a stranger to the challenges in the field.
+Dr. Laurino has been in practice for over 10 years and is not a stranger to the challenges in the field.
 He is a board-certified expert with specialties in podiatric surgery and sports medicine.
-He is a speaker at conferences and events and is a board member of the Institute for Podiatric Excellence & Development (IPED) group.
+He has also spoken at conferences and events and is an active member of the Institute for Podiatric Excellence & Development (IPED) group.